Roger-Li/ds-ml/Avant_Knowledge_Sharing/regularization/notes.md

   - *Insufficient Solution*.
 When $p > n$, the [solution matrix](https://en.wikipedia.org/wiki/Projection_matrix) (i.e., $\hat{\beta} =[(X^TX)^{-1}X^T]Y$) is non-invertible, which leads to non-unique solutions.
   - *Interpretability*.
 A smaller subset of strong features are usually preferred.
 - [Ridge Regression](https://en.wikipedia.org/wiki/Tikhonov_regularization)
   - pushing correlated features towards each other rather than allowing for one to be wildly positive and the other wildly negative (as would have happened in OLS with correlated features).
-Reducing noice and identifying true signals in mdoel effects.
+Reducing noice and identifying true signals in the model effects.
   - However, a ridge model will retain all variables.
 - [LASSO (least absolute shrinkage and selection operator)](https://en.wikipedia.org/wiki/Lasso_(statistics))
   - Similar to ridge, lasso pushes many collinear features towards each other rather than allowing for one to be wildly positive and the other negative.
 But lasso actually pushes coefficients to zero so it can be used for feature selection.